ImperialCollegeLondon/rcds_intro_cpp/Chapter3/README.md

-# Chapter 3

-## Conditional statements, loops, file manipulation
+# Chapter 3 - Conditional statements, loops, file manipulation

-**Subject:** Basic exercises for C++ programming.
+- Conditional statements if / else.
+- Loops for, while, do while.
+- File manipulation.

-Before starting we suggest to create a folder for Lesson 3 where you can save all files that will be created for the exercise
+Before starting we suggest to create a folder for Chapter 3 where you can save all files that will be created for the exercise
 ```bash
 cd ~/           # Go the home directory
 mkdir Chapter3  # Create the directory Chapter3